 All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking.

-The principal risks related to slavery and human trafficking are reputational, lack of assurance from suppliers and contractors and ensuring staff are trained to understand modern day slavery and human trafficking (and what to do when it’s suspected).
+The principal risks related to slavery and human trafficking are reputational, lack of assurance from suppliers and contractors and ensuring staff are trained to understand modern-day slavery and human trafficking (and what to do when it’s suspected).

 We protect DHU Healthcare against the risks of modern slavery and human trafficking in our own business and our supply chain through these mitigations: